raspberrypilearning/encoded-art/en/step_4.md

 --- collapse ---
 ---
-title: Creating a specific pattern like Geometric Patterns
+title: Creating a specific pattern like in Geometric patterns
 ---

-If you take a look at **Geometric Patterns:**, you will notice that it places the shapes across the page and then down, like text:
+If you take a look at **Geometric patterns:**, you will notice that it places the shapes across the page and then down, like text:

 [See inside](https://trinket.io/python/6067bf289c){:target="_blank"}